DestroyedClone/RiskyClassicItems/THUNDERSTORE RELEASE/README.md

 | Lunar Equipment | | |
 | ![](https://raw.githubusercontent.com/DestroyedClone/RiskyClassicItems/master/RiskyClassicItemsUnityProject/Assets/Sprites/Icons/texLostDollIcon.png) | Lost Doll | Sacrifice `33% of your current health` to `damage` an enemy for `400% of your maximum health`.

-### Suggestions
+### Todo

+- Update sprites to Returns sprites when it releases.

 ### Credits

-- LostInTransit - Some item implementations
+- LostInTransit: Some item implementations
-- ClassicItems - Some item implementations
+- ClassicItems: Some item implementations
-- DestroyedClone - Coding
+- DestroyedClone: Coding
-- Moffein - Coding and Unity stuff, Consultation, testing
+- Moffein: Coding and Unity stuff
-- KomradeSpectre - ItemModBoilerplate
+- KomradeSpectre: ItemModBoilerplate
+- whitedude: Artifact of Clovers

 ### Changelog

-- `0.2.0`
+- `1.0.0`
 	- General
 		- Major visual overhaul for everything.
 		- Updated default AI blacklist settings.
-	- Items
+	- New Items
 		- Added Fire Shield.
+		- Added Smart Shopper.
+		- Added Wicket Ring.
+			- Uses LiT's rework: -1s cooldown on kill.
+			- Can enable classic version in config.

+	- Item Changes
 		- Bitter Root
 			- Reworked version is now enabled by default.
 			- Classic Version: Increased HP from 7% to 8%